Important notice for pardon applicants in the backlog

 The PBC has taken significant steps to address the backlog.
-The Board has reduced the backlog by more than 55% − from a total of 22,320 to just over 10,000.
-The Board expects to have close to 70% of the backlog cleared by March 31, 2015.
+The Board has reduced the backlog from a total of 22,320 to approximately 3,300 and continues to process these remaining applications.

 Why are record suspensions being processed ahead of pardons?